cloudmine/CloudMineSDK-Android/README.md

 5. Right click your module and select "Open Module Settings"
 6. Select Project Settings -> Modules -> Your Module -> Dependencies
 7. Click (+) Add, Jars or Directories, and select the CloudMine android SDK jar, and click OK
+8. Grab a beer and continue on to the "both" section

 Both
 ----